FAQs for Employers Interested in Hiring International Students or Graduates

 - Social Insurance Number

-How many hours may students work off-campus for?
+For how many hours may students work off-campus?

 Are graduates eligible to work while they are waiting to receive their post-graduation work permit?

 Per paragraph R186(w) of the Immigration and Refugee Protection Regulations, graduates who apply for a work permit, such as a post-graduation work permit, before the expiry of their study permit are eligible to work full time without a work permit while waiting for a decision on their application if all of the following apply:

 - They are or were the holders of a valid study permit at the time of the post-graduation work permit application.

 - They have completed their program of study.

 - They met the requirements for working off campus without a work permit under paragraph R186(v) (that is, they were a full-time student enrolled at a DLI in a post-secondary academic, vocational or professional training program of at least 6 months in duration that led to a degree, diploma or certificate).

 - They did not exceed the allowable hours of work under paragraph R186(v).

 If full-time undergraduate students are taking courses during the summer (regularly scheduled break), can they still work full-time?